 Debit Depreciation Expense and credit Accumulated Depreciation for this amount in your journal entry.
 Post the entry to the ledger accounts to bring these accounts current.

 Debit Cash and Accumulated Depreciation

-Debit "Cash" in a new journal entry to record the amount of the sale of the capital asset.
-For example, a business that sold its company truck would enter $8,000 in the debit column as part of the journal entry to increase the "Cash" account.
+According to the University of Minnesota, you'll debit Cash in a new journal entry to record the amount of the sale of the capital asset.
+For example, a business that sold its company truck would enter $8,000 in the debit column as part of the journal entry to increase the Cash account.

 Credit the sold asset's account in the journal entry.
 Credit it for the full amount shown in the asset's ledger account.
 For example, if the ledger shows the asset's value at $10,000, credit the asset account in the journal entry for $10,000.

 Post the journal entry to each of the ledger accounts.
 For example, make a credit in the asset's ledger account and a debit in the Accumulated Depreciation ledger account.
 Repeat the same for the Gain/Sale of Assets and the Cash ledger accounts.

 Finish Closing the Account

 Close the Gain/Loss on the Sale of Assets account at the appropriate time when recording closing entries at the end of your accounting period.
 If you have a gain at the end of the accounting cycle, you'll debit (to close) the Gain on the Sale of Assets account and credit the Income Summary account or Retained Earnings account in the journal entry.